daominah/mdpro3fork/README.md

 ### Tools

+* DumpShaders: Used for replacement during built-in assets packaging.

 * YGO Classes: Used to compile dependencies from YGOPro in this project.

 * Translations: python scripts used to split translation.csv to translation.conf.